 I hate that as well!

-The best free plugin for you to use here is Lazy Loader but make sure you set it up like this-
+The best free plugin for you to use here is Lazy Loader but make sure it is effective by setting it up like this-

-Pay close attention to the “Include lazysizes aspectratio plugin” option that will stop the page jumping around like crazy.
+Pay close attention to the “Include lazysizes aspectratio plugin” option that will prevent the page jumping around like crazy.